Hidalgo County Master Gardeners to speak at home show

 Hope to see you there!

 Ashley Gregory is the Horticulturalist for Hidalgo County with Texas A&M AgriLife Extension Service.
-She can be reached at the Hidalgo County Extension Office at (956) 383-1026 or by email at ahgregory@
+She can be reached at the Hidalgo County Extension Office at (956) 383-1026 or by email at [email protected].